lynnliu030/berkeley-os-prelim/cluster_computing/sprite.md

 ### Differences
 * Forward kernel call: not a standard practice due to better networking and API solutions
 * VM and Containers: more coarse-grained, moving the entire VM or container applications (often grouped into Pods in K9s), the goal is to manage and move them effectively as a unit
+   * Why? consistency, performance, and isolation